basp/basp.github.io/_posts/2014-03-27-AI-opinionated-newbie-guide.md

 Note three: commands you can type are `represented like this` (don't type that, it won't work).
 You can `help commands` to get a basic overview of what is possible.
 Also you can `help` to get an index on stuff you can `help thingy` on.
 For example, from that list, `help newbie` works too and is very useful.

-Note four: If you see `Vanity` or `Rayne` online.
-Feel free to page them for any questions you might have.
-Check their __idle__ status though.

 ### About Wayfar1444
 Wayfar1444 is a MOO that is built upon the [hellcore](http://hellmoo.org/wiki/index.php/HellCore).
 It's the only playable game I know of that has been built on it.
 In fact, this game and hellcore are tied together in more than one way.